Backbone81/write-ahead-log/README.md

 ## TODOs

-- Extend checksum over all data of the entry (length, timestamp, sequence number) and not only the data.
-This fixes issues with detecting unwritten entries.
 - Make the entry length configurable
 - Make the entry checksum configurable
-- Batch write entries to a bytes.Buffer and do a single write before the sync to improve performance
 - Allow optional timestamps for each entry
 - Allow optional sequence numbers for each entry
 - Collect metrics about what is happening with the wal